Crunched for time, but want a demo? Watch our pre-recorded demo instead!

 A Contractor’s Guide to the Slow Season

 Seasonality and cycles impact all businesses — some a little more than others.
-Use our guide to make the most of your slow season and build a foundation for growth.
+Use this guide to make the most of your slow season and build a foundation for growth.

 When is the Slow Season for Contractors?

-The slow season varies between trades and locations, but the least busy time of the year for contractors is winter.
+For most contractors, such as HVAC techs and roofers, the winter season is a slow season.
 At the beginning of the cold season (Thanksgiving and Christmas), people are usually busy traveling, preparing to host guests, or spending money on different things.
 And in the latter part of the season, it’s cold and snowy — not great for roof installs or tree trimming.

 The most successful sports teams have great playbooks and processes in place to keep everything running like clockwork.
 But something we talk about at CompanyCam is how we can’t entirely rely on what got us to where we are to get us to where we want to go.